 An automated blogroll with Jekyll, Newsblur and Github Actions

-A Blogroll is a list of links to blogs and their RSS feed.
-It was popular in the early 2000s, the time when many people had a blog.
-Nowadays most people just dump their thoughts into a handful of social networks and writing a blog seems outdated.
+A blogroll is a list of links to blogs and their RSS feed.
+It was popular in the early 2000s when many people still had a blog.
+Nowadays most people post their thoughts to a handful of social networks, and writing a blog can feel outdated.

 Anyway, I’ve automated the updating of my blogroll to link to blogs I subscribe to and recommend others to do the same.

-Every night a Github Action workflow builds and deploys this website.
-Before building the website, a ruby script fetches all my blog subscriptions from Newsblur (my feed reader).
-The script then outputs a YAML file which Jekyll reads as a data.
-The blogroll itself is then build as a regular HTML page in Jekyll.
+Every night a GitHub Actions workflow builds and deploys this website.
+Before the build starts, a Ruby script fetches all my blog subscriptions from Newsblur, my feed reader.
+The script outputs a YAML file that Jekyll reads as data.
+The blogroll itself is then built as a regular HTML page in Jekyll.

 The Ruby script